xfhg/blackjackin/README.md

 <hr></hr>

+>**Fork our simple version of the application and send some pull requests with your optimisations.**
 >**Next iteration of this article will include:**

 - code review optimisations
 - multiple players at the table using <a href="https://facebook.github.io/react/docs/more-about-refs.html" target=_blank>React refs</a>
-- websocket implementation for mano-a-mano blackjackin
+- Websocket implementation for *mano-a-mano* blackjackin
-- betting some moneys
+- Betting some moneys
+- Double-downs and Splits
-- double-downs and splits
+- Bundling with Webpack and Babel
-- your optimisations :)

->**Fork our simple version of the application and send some pull requests with your optimisations.**
+<iframe src="https://ghbtns.com/github-btn.html?user=edgeuplink&repo=blackjackin&type=star&count=false&size=large" frameborder="0" scrolling="0" width="160px" height="30px" style="margin: 0 250px"></iframe>

+<hr></hr>

+> **☵☲ <a href="https://www.coinbase.com/edge" target=_blank>Buy me a beer</a> ☵☲** hked by Flávio HG

+THE BEER-WARE LICENSE (Revision 42)

+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.